Danny Coulombe: New York Yankees

 On December 18, 2018, Coulombe signed a minor league contract with the New York Yankees.
 He received a non-roster invitation to spring training.
-He was released on July 1, 2019.
+In 16 appearances for the Triple–A Scranton/Wilkes-Barre RailRiders, Coulombe registered a 5.16 ERA with 42 strikeouts in 22 2/3 innings pitched.
+He was released by the Yankees organization on July 1, 2019.